ocarmo/boey-analysis-template/README.md

 - plotting

 ## Making contributions to punctalyze
-### if you make changes to your fork that you want to merge to the main branch:
+### if you make changes to your fork that you want to merge to the main branch at [punctalyze](https://github.com/ocarmo/punctalyze):
 - [ ] push your commits in VS Code source control
 - [ ] go to your fork on GitHub
 - [ ] click Compare & pull request